resir014/angular-electron-starter/README.md

   },
 ```

-Notice that all node.js v7+ native libs are already added in this sample.
+Notice how all NodeJS v7+ native libraries are already included in this sample.
 Feel free to remove those you don't need.

 ### Browser mode

 To run the app in your browser, run `npm run start:web`.

 Note that you can't use Electron or NodeJS native libraries in this case.
-Check `src/app/core/ngx-electron/ngx-electron.service.ts` to watch how conditional import of electron/Native libraries is done.
+Check `src/app/core/ngx-electron/ngx-electron.service.ts` to see how conditional import of Electron/native libraries works.

 ### Execute E2E tests

-You can find end-to-end tests in /e2e folder.
+You can find end-to-end tests in the `/e2e` folder.

 ```bash
 # First, start a web server on port 4200